-Azur Pharma International II Limited (Azur) is marketing Elestrin in the U.S. using its women's health sales force that targets estrogen prescribing physicians in the U.S. comprised mostly of gynecologists.
-In December 2009, BioSante entered into an amendment to its original licensing agreement with Azur which reduced permanently the royalty percentage due to BioSante related to Azur's sales of Elestrin.
-During 2009 and 2010, BioSante received approximately \$3.16 million in non-refundable payments in exchange for the elimination of all remaining future royalty payments that BioSante would not be required to pay to Antares under a separate agreement and certain future milestone payments due to us under the terms of the original license.
+Azur Pharma International II Limited (Azur) is marketing Elestrin in the U.S. using Azur's women's health sales force that targets estrogen prescribing physicians in the U.S. comprised mostly of gynecologists.
+In December 2009, the Company entered into an amendment to its original licensing agreement with Azur which reduced permanently the royalty percentage due to the Company related to Azur's sales of Elestrin.
+During 2009 and 2010, the Company received approximately \$3.16 million in non-refundable payments in exchange for the elimination of all remaining future royalty payments that the Company would not be required to pay to Antares under a separate agreement and certain future milestone payments due to the Company under the terms of the original license.
 Pursuant to a separate agreement with Antares and related to the Azur royalty stream buydown, the Company paid Antares an aggregate \$268,750 in February 2010.